Places to Visit in Scotland in Winter

 Address: Princes Street, Edinburgh

 If you’re looking for ideas for holidays in Scotland at Christmas, look no further than Edinburgh.
-Forget the high-end shopping experiences in London or the Gluwein-fuelled Christmas markets in Germany, because Scotland’s capital city manages to merge both while adding a bucket-load of world-class attractions on top.
+Forget the high-end shopping experiences in London or the Gluwein-fueled Christmas markets in Germany, because Scotland’s capital city manages to merge both while adding a bucket-load of world-class attractions on top.

-We don’t do things by half in Auld Reekie and not only will you find one of the best Christmas markets in the UK but you’ll enjoy more Santa-themed shows and activities than you can poke a candy cane at.
+We don’t do things by half in Auld Reekie and not only will you find one of the best Christmas markets in the UK, but you’ll enjoy more Santa-themed shows and activities than you can poke a candy cane at.

-The market in Princes Street Gardens is one of the highlights as it hosts more than 130 chalets selling gifts and souvenirs from haggis to German sausages, hand-carved wooden nutcrackers to personalized Christmas ornaments, and clothes ranging from cashmere tops to tartan woolly scarves.
+The market in Princes Street Gardens is one of the highlights as it hosts more than 100 chalets selling gifts and souvenirs from haggis to German sausages, hand-carved wooden nutcrackers to personalised Christmas ornaments, and clothes ranging from cashmere tops to tartan woolly scarves.

-Not only that but there are lots of shows during Edinburgh’s Christmas festival with regular appearances by the circus and cabaret act La Clique, the camp-as-Christmas annual panto at the King’s Theatre, and sing-along musicals at the Edinburgh Playhouse.
+Not only that, but there are lots of shows during Edinburgh’s Christmas festival, with regular appearances by the circus and cabaret act La Clique, the camp-as-Christmas annual panto at the King’s Theatre, and sing-along musicals at the Edinburgh Playhouse.

 The National Museum of Scotland